Skip to main content

 Working with S3cmd

-You can see all commands in the Usage instructions of the S3cmd documentation.
+All commands can be found in the Usage section of the S3cmd documentation.

 s3cmd mb s3://<bucket_name>

-Specify <bucket_name> is the name of the new bucket.
+Specify <bucket_name> — the name of the new bucket.

 s3cmd ls s3://<bucket_name>

-Specify <bucket_name> is the name of the bucket.
+Specify <bucket_name> — the name of the bucket.

 s3cmd put <path> s3://<bucket_name>/<prefix>